How To Prepare For Med School Interviews: Common Questions

 It’s no secret that med school interviews are stressful and nerve-wracking, and it’s okay to feel that way.
 However, you don’t want to give your interviewers the impression you’re nervous or worried.
 Maintain a positive demeanor and be confident in your speech.

-Here are our answers to some of the most frequently asked questions about medical school interview prep.
+Here are our answers to some of the most frequently asked questions about med school interview prep.

 1. How Long Are Medical School Interviews?

-According to the AAMC, med school interviews are typically between 30-45 minutes long.
-The duration of your med school interviews will vary.
+According to the AAMC, med school interviews are typically 30-45 minutes long, but the duration of your med school interviews will vary.

 2. How Long Should You Prepare for a Med School Interview?